Lemon Butter Salmon

-This Lemon Butter Salmon right here is one of my favorite salmon recipes ever!
-With only 6 ingredients, not counting salt and pepper, you get salmon that is incredibly flaky and tastes even better than what you can get from a restaurant.
+This Lemon Butter Salmon is ready in 30 minutes or less!
+With 6 main ingredients, not counting salt and pepper, you get salmon that is incredibly flaky and tastes even better than what you can get from a restaurant.

 If lemony, buttery, garlicky, cooked-just-right salmon is something you would love, then you’ve been blessed today.
 THIS is the recipe you want to make.